datalakehouse/docs/README.rst

 Importing content
 ~~~~~~~~~~~~~~~~~

-Some of the content for DevPortal came from a previous incarnation of documentation.
+Some of the content for docs came from a previous incarnation of documentation.
 There is an import script to help with this process.

 To set up the import tooling for the first time: